Thursday, July 7, 2016

 • While your doctor may view himself as a life-saver, stored blood has no conscience.
 Lacking nitric oxide, it actually robs it from the patient.
 Lacking BPG, the stored cells grab nutrients away from the patient to try to create it.

-• The potassium that leaked out of the RBCs into the plasma can be high enough to stop the heart of an unhealthy patient... and some transfused patients have died from exactly this, although their death certificates list 'heart failure' as the cause of death, never 'blood transfusion'...
+• The potassium that leaked out of the RBCs into the plasma can be high enough to stop the heart of an unhealthy patient... and some transfused patients have died from exactly this, although their death certificates usually list 'heart failure' as the cause of death, never 'blood transfusion'...

 • Being less flexible, the stored RBCs can’t deform as well to squeeze into the capillaries.
-Instead, they get stuck and pile up at the entrances of the capillaries, causing traffic jams - clots - that prevent healthy cells from getting in with their load of valuable oxygen.
+Instead, they get stuck and pile up at the entrances of the capillaries, causing traffic jams - clots - that prevent healthy RBCs from getting in with their load of valuable oxygen.

 • Free hemoglobin from broken RBCs is released into the patient.
 Hemoglobin is toxic to the kidneys (which is no doubt why it was designed to be inside a cell wall), putting another extra burden on the already sick recipient.

 Free hemoglobin grabs oxygen out of the patient’s blood but, lacking BPG, it won’t release it – like the ball-bearing getting stuck on the magnet.
 After a transfusion the medical staff may pat themselves on the back for raising the patient’s oxygen – based on the reading from that light they clip on the patient's finger – but that oximeter only measures how red hemoglobin is.
-It does NOT tell them whether that hemoglobin is releasing oxygen or hoarding it.
+It does NOT tell them whether that hemoglobin is releasing oxygen, or hoarding it.
 The tissues could actually be starving for oxygen even with plenty of hemoglobin nearby!

 “The clearance of damaged RBC reduces the therapeutic efficacy of the [transfused blood], stresses the …system of the recipient and adds an excess iron burden to chronically transfused patients.
 Moreover, transfusion of damaged RBC is suspected as a possible cause of clinically observed complications of transfusion therapy.” - Blood Transfusion, NIH, October 8, 2010.